 What do Employers Need to Know about STEM and E-Verify I-9 Employer Verification?

-- Applicable regulations permit an F-1 student who has timely filed an application on Form I-765 for a 17-month STEM extension of his or her post-completion OPT, and whose OPT EAD card has expired, to continue working while that application is pending, for a period of up to 180 days.
+- Where a student has filed for a 24-month STEM extension before the expiration of the OPT EAD card, they may continue working for a period of up to 180 days.

 - The expired EAD card and the USCIS receipt notice showing a timely filing of the STEM extension application, combined with an I-20 updated to show that the DSO recommended the STEM extension for a work authorization period beginning on the date after the expiration of the EAD, is the equivalent of an unexpired Employment Authorization Document under List A for completing Form I-9.